[Update 2018 Oct 21]

-No, it is not.
-Ok sorry, just a catchy title.
+No, BitTorrent technology is not part of every Windows 10.
+That was just a catchy title.
 But, really why not?
-Why is this technology not built into an OS, present on hundreds of millions of desktops?
-Like e.g. Windows 10 for example?[What is torrenting?
+Why is this technology not built into a “personal” OS, present on hundreds of millions of active desktops?
+Like e.g. Windows 10 is, for example?[What is torrenting?
 An awesome, comprehensive post]

 Here is my little cute use case from yesterday to prove the point.
 Visual Studio 2017 “Community Edition”.
 Free.
 Great but.
 That is 6+ GB of an ISO file.
 To copy this from my main machine to my laptop, over WiFi, from Windows 7 to Windows 8, from my study to bedroom, it takes approximately one hour!
 Over a pretty decent LAN, not a WiFi.
 Here is the Windows File Explorer copy dialogue.